Trash to Treasure Makeover: Upcycled Children’s Play Table

 Here is the after:

 I decided to prime it first, even though the surface was already smooth due to the existing character design.
 I used a light sand paper to help remove a few old stickers, and cleaned the surface.
 Two coats of primer worked perfectly.
 When priming, make sure the paint is completely dry in between coats.
+You may consider using spray paint primer.

 I painted both chairs and table with two coats of white paint.
 After is dried completely, I used painters tape to tape off my design.
 I painted the design, the storage cover, and the balls of the table legs and chairs blue.